 If we persist in sin, by the time we arrive at that final moment, it may be too late to avoid being devoured by the real Gargouille.

-[This article is a reproduction of the Sacred Windows Newsletter of 10-31-21.]
+[This article is a reproduction of the Sacred Windows Email Newsletter of 10/31/21, so it does not end with the regular Soul Work section.
+Please visit our Newsletter Archives.]